 PCNA wants YOU to submit your abstract

-PCNA is accepting abstracts for the 21st Annual Symposium in April 2015 at the Anaheim Marriott, Anaheim, Calif.
+PCNA is now accepting abstracts for the 21st Annual Symposium, April 8-11, 2015 at the Anaheim Marriott, Anaheim, Calif.
 Health care professional involved in original data-based research or quality improvement/innovative projects related to cardiovascular risk reduction and disease management are strongly encouraged to submit an abstract.
 Only original abstracts will be considered (not previously published or presented prior to submitting to PCNA).
 Submission of an abstract constitutes a commitment by the author to present a poster if accepted.
-During the Symposium a first, second or third place ribbon will be placed on winning posters and all presenters and winners will be recognized during PCNA General Sessions on Friday, April 10.
-Learn more about how to submit your abstract.
+During the symposium a first-, second- or third-place ribbon will be placed on winning posters and all presenters and winners will be recognized during PCNA General Sessions on Friday, April 10.
+Learn more and find out how to submit your abstract.

 Please contact one of our specialists for advertising opportunities,